-In this article we will look at what you can do to improve your restaurants TripAdvisor score and in turn get more customers to your restaurant.
+In this article, we will look at what you can do to improve your restaurant’s TripAdvisor score and in turn get more customers to your restaurant.

 TripAdvisor’s indexing algorithm can mean the difference between your restaurant being fully booked most evenings to only having a few visitors every now and again.
-The search results shows how your restaurant competes with other local restaurants within a certain geographic area.
+The search results show how your restaurant competes with other local restaurants within a certain geographic area.
 Restaurants at the top of this list are going to be seen more by potential customers than those at the bottom.

 The way TripAdvisor rank restaurants are based on the: